zeled3813/03-looping-while-until-lab/README.md

 Fill out the content of the `using_until` method to `puts` the desired phrase, "Wingardium Leviosa", until our levitation force equals `10`.
 Remember, every time you `puts` the phrase, you should increment your levitation force by `1`.

 **Hint: If you get stuck an infinite loop when you run your tests or your code, you can abort the test run or code by pressing `CONTROL+C` on your keyboard.**

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/looping-while-until' title='The while and until Constructs'>The while and until Constructs</a> on Learn.co and start learning to code for free.</p>